Why Keeping Politics Outside Of Work Is Outdated

 Advertisement

-“Organizations can express their appreciation and support for diversity, but then they don't do the actual work of collecting the data to show where workers of color are represented in their company, or the patterns of advancement or lack thereof for workers of color,” Wingfield continues.
+“Organisations can express their appreciation and support for diversity, but then they don't do the actual work of collecting the data to show where workers of colour are represented in their company, or the patterns of advancement or lack thereof for workers of colour,” Wingfield continues.
 “Diversity trainings, research shows, often don't produce concrete results.”

-Plenty of scholars on this subject agree that workplaces need to stop clinging to colorblindness.
-“Organizations that are serious about changing patterns of racial inequality need to move beyond diversity and inclusion,” sociologist Victory Ray wrote in the Harvard Business Review last year, “and toward reparations and restitution.”
+Plenty of scholars on this subject agree that workplaces need to stop clinging to colourblindness.
+“Organisations that are serious about changing patterns of racial inequality need to move beyond diversity and inclusion,” sociologist Victory Ray wrote in the Harvard Business Review last year, “and toward reparations and restitution.”

 Then what has research shown does work?
 “If they create targets, if they set metrics, if they task managers with this responsibility, if they give managers the resources they need to actually do this work — and make it clear that not doing so will have consequences for managers’ own employment — I think that's the way to get concrete change,” says Wingfield.
 “And I think workers have to be very forceful about pushing for and holding out for those types of material changes more so than sloganeering and statements.”